uga-robotics/ROS2-training/instructions/using_parameters.md

 ```

 ## Next Steps
 This concludes the UGA Robotics Club introductory tutorials for ROS2!
-Although we've actually already covered a lot of the topic in them, you should be able to work through the [Intermediate and Advanced ROS2 tutorials](https://index.ros.org/doc/ros2/Tutorials/) on your own, with more advanced topics like Robot Localization and Navigation Systems, Gazebo/TF/URDF, etc. will be covered in workshops in the future.
+Although we've actually already covered a lot of the topic in them, you should be able to work through the [Intermediate and Advanced ROS2 tutorials](https://index.ros.org/doc/ros2/Tutorials/) on your own, with more advanced topics like Robot Localization and Navigation Systems, Gazebo/TF/URDF, etc. being covered in workshops in the future.